The Who 1979 Concert Review

 I was at home on the evening of December 3rd, and before going to bed I turned on the radio and I heard reports of the Cincinnati Ohio tragedy.
 Prior to the start of that concert 11 fans were killed and many other hurt during a rush to get inside for the general admission seats.

 So when The Who came to New Haven my friends and I promised to each other that we would stay safe for that evening.

 Earlier that year they had released a movie version of Quadrophenia-the Mods & Rockers story.
 My seat was in the top last row, all the way in the back in the New Haven Coliseum.
-When the lights went off, a promo film clip of Quadrophenia was shown with the song The Real Me being played.
-Apparently gatecrashers up on the roof thought The Who had come on stage, as they started to tear open at the corners of the roof and come into the Coliseum.
+When the lights went off a promo film clip of Quadrophenia was shown with the song The Real Me being played.
+Apparently gatecrashers up on the roof thought The Who had come on stage and they started to tear open at the corners of the roof and come into the Coliseum.
 I’d estimated about 2 dozen made it passed the security, while a few others got caught.

 FREE HubPages Signup HERE

 Follow this link and click on the YELLOW JOIN Tab.
 HubPages is your online space to share your advice, reviews, useful tips, opinions and insights with hundreds of other authors.
 HubPages is completely free, and you can even earn online ad revenue!